Stypox/dicio-android/README.md

 If you want to translate Dicio to a new language you have to follow these **steps**:
 <ul><li>
   Translate the <b>strings used inside the app</b> via <a href="https://hosted.weblate.org/engage/dicio-android/">Weblate</a>.
-If your language isn't already there, add it with <a href="https://hosted.weblate.org/new-lang/dicio-android/strings/">tool -> start new translation</a> then add it to the app's language selector (the instructions for this are similar to <a href="https://github.com/TeamNewPipe/NewPipe/wiki/How-to-add-a-new-language-to-NewPipe#add-it-to-the-language-selector">NewPipe's</a>, don't hesitate to ask for help).
+If your language isn't already there, add it with <a href="https://hosted.weblate.org/new-lang/dicio-android/strings/">tool -> start new translation</a>.
   </br>
   <a href="https://hosted.weblate.org/engage/dicio-android/">
   <img src="https://hosted.weblate.org/widgets/dicio-android/-/287x66-grey.png" alt="Translation status" />